warrenniu/Components-Props-Assessment-100520/README.md

 - Each `Note` component should be able to access the `note` key inside of its props and print the value of the note's `content` to the DOM as a `li` tag
 - The `NotesContainer` should be rendered underneath the `Header` on the DOM

 - You can run `npm run lab` to test your code.
-However, you should use both TDD and BDD to confirm functionality
+However, you should use both TDD and BDD to confirm successful functionality